adrianvic/adrianvic/README.md

 - ...not focused in any big project

 ## The future
-- After learning C++ I plan to learn C and Pascal
+- After learning C++ I plan to learn C, Java and Pascal
 - I want to learn how to make music

 ## My inspirations
 - Andrew of Endermanch
 - Gabriel Pato (Ethical hacker)

-## Donations
-I don't accept donations, there's a lot of people doing a better work than me, when I start making something serious I may accept donations